 Tlacochin (MH498v)

-This black-line drawing of the simplex glyph for the personal name Tlacochin (here, attested as a man's name) shows two projectiles (perhaps spears or javelins, tlacochtli,) crossed in the form of an X. Perhaps this structure points to an enclosure (tlacochinamitl), reinforcing the phonetics of tlacochin and leading the reader away from a reading of mitl (arrow).
-These spears have segmentation that suggests they are made from some time of cane, such as bamboo or carrizo.
+This black-line drawing of the simplex glyph for the personal name Tlacochin (here, attested as a man's name) shows two projectiles (perhaps arrows, spears or javelins, tlacochtli), crossed in the form of an X. Perhaps this structure points to an enclosure (tlacochinamitl), reinforcing the phonetics of tlacochin and leading the reader away from a reading of mitl (arrow).
+These spears have segmentation that suggests they are made from some type of cane, such as bamboo or carrizo.
 With one spear on top of the other, the effect is somewhat three-dimensional.

 Stephanie Wood